 Note** The above was an example of a BUY trade… Use the same rules – but in reverse – for a SELL trade.
 In the figure below, you can see an actual SELL trade example, using our pullback trading strategy.

 Trading pullbacks in trends can be one of the most rewarding trading strategies out there.
-The pullback trading strategy is a time-tested profitable strategy and the key to its high rate of success is given by the fact that we’re trading in the direction of the prevailing trend.
+The pullback trading strategy is a time-tested profitable strategy.
+The key to its high rate of success is given by the fact that we’re trading in the direction of the prevailing trend.

-The way to profit from trading pullbacks is by simply buying weakness in an uptrend and selling strength in a downtrend which is what the pullback trading strategy presented in this step-by-step guide is trying to accomplish.
+The way to profit from trading pullbacks is by simply buying weakness in an uptrend and selling strength in a downtrend.
+This is what the pullback trading strategy presented in this step-by-step guide is trying to accomplish.